The Integrated Nested Laplace Approximation for fitting Dirichlet regression models: Concluding remarks and future work

 \section{Concluding remarks and future work}

-In this paper the INLA methodology is extended to fit any model with multivariate likelihood.
+In this paper the INLA methodology is extended to fit models with Dirichlet response.
 In particular, we present both the calculations and a package to make inference and prediction for Dirichlet regression.
-The main idea underneath the proposed method is to approximate the multivariate likelihood with univariate ones that can be fitted by \pkg{R-INLA}, in particular, Gaussian likelihoods.
-This idea is similar to that proposed in \cite{simpson2016}, where they constructed a Poisson approximation to the true log-Gaussian Cox process likelihood that allows to make inference on a regular lattice over the observation window, counting the number of points in each cell.
+The main idea underneath the proposed method is to approximate the multivariate likelihoods with univariate ones that can be fitted by \pkg{R-INLA}, in particular, Gaussian likelihoods.
+This idea is similar to the one proposed for modeling Multinomial likelihood in \pkg{R-INLA}, where using the Poisson trick \citep{baker1994} to reparametrize the model we just need to fit independent Poisson observations. \cite{simpson2016} use a similar strategy, constructing a Poisson approximation to the true log-Gaussian Cox process likelihood and enabling to make inference on a regular lattice over the observation window by counting the number of points in each cell.
 This technique has been already implemented in the \proglang{R} package \pkg{inlabru} \citep{inlabru2018,bachl2019}.

+It is widely known that there exist a close connection between the Bayesian integrated likelihood and an adjusted profile likelihood \citep{lee2018}.
+In particular, the integrated likelihood is approximately the adjusted profile likelihood in the case of orthogonal parameters \citep{cox1987}, we just need to use the Laplace integral approximation to proof it.
+For the case of Dirichlet response that we deal with in this paper, we propose a quadratic approximation of the likelihood, allowing us to measure the effect of the likelihood in the posterior.
+However, for the case of the adjusted profile likelihood, we have not found a similar approximation for the Dirichlet regression.
+Maybe, the method {\azul we have developed} can help to do approximations using the adjusted profile likelihood of Dirichlet response.

-All examples in this paper focus on models that only have fixed effects.
-As we are converting the multivariate observations to conditionally independent Gaussian observations that only depends on the linear predictor, we expect to be able to incorporate random effects to the model, in particular, all the random effects which \pkg{R-INLA} can deal with allowing the user to fit spatial, temporal and spatio-temporal models, among many others.
-For such models, the computational scaling cost benefits in comparison with \pkg{R-JAGS} should be even more pronounced, due to the sparse matrix algebra taken advantage of by \inla{}.
-Since the pseudo-data will depend on the non-Gaussian parameters, a possible approach is to incorporate this into the \pkg{inlabru} package, which uses an iterative method to handle similar issues for non-linear predictors, allowing some parameters to be represented as transformed Gaussian values.
+Finally, all examples presented here are focused on models that include fixed and i.i.d.\ random effects.
+As we are converting the multivariate observations to conditionally independent Gaussian observations that only depend on the linear predictor, and not directly on the individual latent variables, it should be expected that more complex random effects can be incorporated in the model structures.
+In particular, the \pkg{R-INLA} method itself uses the same hierarchical model building technique to separate general complex structured random effect components (including spatial, temporal, and spatio-temporal models) from the observation models, that are only linked to the combined linear predictor values.
+For such more general models, the computational scaling cost benefits in comparison with \pkg{R-JAGS} should be even more pronounced, due to the sparse matrix algebra taken advantage of by \inla{}.